beeva-mariorodriguez/workshop-gpus/README.md

 Materials for BEEVA Labs workshop on GPUs

 Content:
+* Module 1:
+  * [From RGB to gray](https://github.com/beeva-albertorincon/beeva-poc-minpy): minpy code to test CPU and GPU implementation of an algorithm that converts images from RGB to gray.
+  * [CIFAR10 on Mxnet](https://github.com/apache/incubator-mxnet): exercises with images to learn about bottlenecks in GPU.

 * Module 2:
   * [Cuda_exercises](./Cuda_exercises): exercises in C++ for showing multithreaded CUDA programming
 * Module 3: